jackarcher/Java-Assignment-2/README.md

-#Java-Assignment-1
+#Java-Assignment-2
 ========
-The java assignment 1
+The java assignment 2

-This program is my first java program here at github!

 I'm a beginer here, any suggestion is welcomed!